-Popping and cracking along with pain when you try to exhibit full range of motion are also signs of the same thing.
+Popping and cracking along with pain when you try to exhibit full range of motion are signs that there may be some restriction in the joint.

 Typically, the pain is felt down the front of the shoulder and can even travel down towards the bicep.

-This happens because your rotator cuff muscles are loose and weak.
+This can happen because your rotator cuff muscles are loose and weak.
 More specifically the supraspinatus muscle tendon that travels right through the joint can get “pinched” between the bones of your shoulder.
 (All as a result of dysfunctional movement patterns).

 Do some form of external rotation training at the end of EVERY workout.
 3 sets of 12 is a good place to start but you can do more volume as necessary.
 If you like, you can add it as a superset to any other exercise throughout your workout.